bayang/jelu-web/content/pages/home.md

 * create several users
 * view some stats with your data
 * export your data in a csv file
-* log in via LDAP
+* log in via LDAP or reverse proxy auth
 * write reviews, see reviews from other users on your Jelu instance and share public reviews

 Links :